 In most cases, they bring you closer to what you’d enjoy with variable-speed equipment while greatly reducing the risk of duct sweating issues.

 Another possibility: Add a whole-house dehumidifier

 If you want to keep your standard AC but get some of the benefits of variable speed (better humidity control, near-constant movement of small amounts of air through the system), adding a whole-house dehumidifier is another option.

-The dehumidifier monitors indoor humidity and turns on between air conditioning cycles.
+The dehumidifier monitors indoor humidity and turns it on between air conditioning cycles.
 Any time the AC fails to reduce relative humidity (RH) to a set threshold (usually 50% to 55%), the dehumidifier turns on and removes more moisture.
-You'll feel drier, more comfortable air blowing out of your supply vents.
+You’ll feel drier, and more comfortable with air blowing out of your supply vents.

 Are your ducts insulated?
 Then you’ll love variable speed.

-Uninsulated ductwork is the only factor that could make variable speed AC problematic for your home.
-If you have insulated ducts, which most people do, you should be a-ok to replace your standard AC with a variable speed model.
+Uninsulated ductwork is the only factor that could make variable-speed AC problematic for your home.
+If you have insulated ducts, which most people do, you should be a-ok to replace your standard AC with a variable-speed model.